Deadlines: October 31

 There are three levels of Hewlett International Grants.

-One grant per year will be awarded for a project that demonstrates an impact on the international profile of the university or addresses strategic global priorities in the Plan for Pitt, either through research, teaching, curriculum development, or the development of publications.
-Awards of up to $5,000 may be made.
-Projects not awarded a major impact grant may be considered for Level One funding if resources are available.
+One grant per year will be awarded for research or related activities that demonstrate an impact on the international profile of the university or address strategic global priorities in the Plan for Pitt, including team-based research projects related to global issues/themes.
+A single award of $10,000 - $15,000 will be made.
 Note: Conference Travel related to the presentation of a paper is not eligible for a Major Impact Grant; however, organization of a national or international conference or workshop on an international topic is an eligible activity.
-Applications for the Major Impact Grant are accepted only during the spring competition (deadline March 1); please use the Major Impact Grant application form.
+Applications for the Major Impact Grant are accepted only during the spring competition (deadline March 1); please use the applicable Major Impact Grant application form.

 Funding Priorities